Since October 2024, I'm a postdoctoral researcher in Quantum Information team of Sorbonne University working with Alex Grilo.

 I’m broadly interested in many areas of computer science,

-but my research focuses on the intersection of cryptography and quantum algorithms.
-One of my major interests is post-quantum cryptography which consists of understanding the security, efficiency, and implementation aspects of cryptographic schemes such as signatures, zero-knowledge proofs, and multiparty computations in the presence of quantum computers.
+but my research focuses on cryptography and quantum algorithms.
+One of my major interests is post-quantum cryptography which consists of understanding the security, efficiency, and implementation aspects of cryptographic schemes (signatures, zero-knowledge proofs, multiparty computations, ...) in the presence of quantum computers.

-I also enjoy working on Euclidean lattices, their computational hardness (both classical and quantum), their algorithmic aspects, and the advantage that they offer to post-quantum cryptography.
+I work on Euclidean lattices and linear codes, their algorithmic aspects, their computational hardness (both classical and quantum), and the advantage that they bring to post-quantum cryptography.

 I occassionally work on foundations of cryptography such as the necessary conditions for the existence of cryptographic schemes (see this paper for a prelude to this domain).